 Here’s what researchers know about the injuries most likely to affect women athletes and how to prevent them:

-Differences in muscle mass can make a difference, too.
-“In general, women are less strong and have less muscle mass than males, so, for example, ACL tears are more likely to occur if an athlete doesn’t have the strength to keep her knee stable,” Hammer explains.
+“In general, women are less strong and have less muscle mass than males, so, for example, ACL tears are more likely to occur if an athlete doesn’t have the strength to keep her knee stable,” Hammer said.

-Concussions.
-Men are more likely to participate in contact and collision sports, which are the most likely to cause concussions, but after controlling for sport choice and participation rates, “there is some evidence that concussions are more common in female athletes,” Hammer notes.
 “One of main theories that explains this is that women athletes might be more likely to report their concussion injuries because there’s a major problem with underreporting of concussions.”
 Another possibility is that women might have less neck strength and thus are more likely to be injured if they head a soccer ball.
-But the research is not conclusive, and there’s a need for more study of the impact of concussions on women, Hammer says.
+But the research is not conclusive, and there’s a need for more study of the impact of concussions on women, Hammer said.

 So what can you to reduce your risk?
 Be proactive.
 Hammer offers this advice:

-Go slow.
 If you were a high school or college athlete and then took a break, you might be tempted to dive in at a higher level than your body is prepared for.
-“People start overly optimistic,” Hammer says.
+“People start overly optimistic,” Hammer said.
 “Too quick of an acceleration in your training program can lead to injuries.”